 - Basic sauce - salt, sugar (optional), and sesame oil.

 - With light soy sauce and black vinegar

 - With light soy sauce, black vinegar and chili oil

-The light version with only sesame oil, salt, and sugar can be super fresh if you get high-quality fresh cucumber.
+The light version with only sesame oil, salt, and sugar can be super fresh if you get a high-quality fresh cucumber.
 Sugar is optional.

 If you want to make this more savory and strong in flavor, add light soy sauce and black vinegar.

-Other recommended Chinese-style salad for hot summer
+Recommended Chinese-style salad for hot summer

 - wood ear mushroom salad--the spicy and sour version I love the most.